dansichka/start/README.md

 # Agent Zero Memory Alternatives

 This repository provides a sample `docker-compose.yml` for running `agent-zero` with the default `mcp/memory` server.
-In this configuration the memory server listens on HTTP port `4100` and persists data in the Docker volume `claude-memory`.
+The memory container communicates with Agent Zero via standard input and stores data in the Docker volume `claude-memory`.

 The examples below show how to expose the agent's memory to other